Which Zoom Microsoft Teams Plugin Is Right For Me?

 This is where the Zoom Microsoft Teams plugin comes in handy.
 You can join your customer’s Zoom meeting from within your Teams meeting window.

-Use case 3 – You’re a Teams user who needs to message Zoom Chat users
+Use case 3 – You’re a Teams user who needs to message Zoom Team Chat users

 When contacts use platforms other than Teams, meetings are not your only form of communication.